SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT for business.md

 17. In the Review Template step, select **Submit**.

-18. Return to the device details page and select **Refresh**.
+18. After approximately 4 minutes, return to the device details page.
 You should see the two new modules running, along with the IoT Edge agent module and the IoT Edge hub.

     ![On the Deployed Modules tab, under Name, iot-lab-edge and VehicleTelemetry are called out.](images/Hands-onlabstep-by-step-IoTforbusinessimages/media/image115.png "Device Details page Deployed Modules tab")